 Instead of having a garage sale and selling everything for pennies, sell your valuable items on sites like Craigslist, eBay, or Amazon.
 People might not have any interest in your 20-year-old t-shirt collection, but it can be a good way to sell fine jewelry, designer clothing, and other collectibles.

 In addition to being a great place to sell locally, an excellent option to buy is Craigslist.
 By browsing the free section, you can find items that can sell for money.

-As you will often see, the person getting rid of the item simply doesn’t want to deal with the hassle of negotiating with buyers.
+As you will often see, the person getting rid of the item doesn’t want the hassle of negotiating with buyers.
 In other instances, something might only need a few small repairs that only take a few minutes if you have the right tools and skills.